-Many of us love lipstick and lip gloss.
-While the colour and shine look great, it will work only if your lips are healthy and hydrated.
+Many of us love lipstick and lip gloss and while the colour and shine looks great, it will work only if your lips are healthy and hydrated.
 Chapped, dehydrated lips make you look tired, and tempt you to keep licking them, which further dehydrates them.
 Use a rich and nourishing lip balm to rejuvenate dried lips.
 Putting some on at night just before sleeping is a good move to ensure they are soft the next day.
 And for the men who might think it’s unnecessary – you too should use lip balm, at least at night!

 5. Vitamin C